* UK CIPS/IHS Markit June Flash Services PMI holds at 53.4

 By Joice Alves

-LONDON, June 23 (Reuters) - Sterling trimmed some of its losses on Thursday after better-than-expected UK PMI numbers for June, but the pound remained vulnerable to political risks and recession fears.
+LONDON, June 23 (Reuters) - Sterling trimmed some of its declines versus the euro and the dollar on Thursday after better-than-expected UK PMI numbers for June, but the pound remained vulnerable to political risks and recession fears.

 The PMI's preliminary composite index held at 53.1 in June, above the median forecast of 52.6 in a Reuters poll of economists, and unchanged from May.

-Against a weakening euro, sterling rose 0.3% on the day at 85.83 pence, having earlier touched a one-week low..
+Against the euro, sterling edged 0.1% on the day at 85.98 pence, having earlier touched a one-week low..

 "Markets are likely reading the UK survey results in comparison with the euro zone ones, which instead showed a larger drop than expected," said Francesco Pesole, FX strategist at ING.

-The numbers "partly – and temporarily – ease some market concerns about the UK economic outlook, supporting the current aggressive Bank of England rate pricing".
+"This may partly – and temporarily – ease some market concerns about the UK economic outlook, supporting the current aggressive Bank of England rate pricing, and ultimately helping euro/GBP move back below 86.00," he said.

 The BoE raised its benchmark rate by 25 bps to 1.25% on June 16 and said it was ready to act "forcefully" if needed to stamp out dangers posed by inflation, despite fears that the rising cost of borrowing could further harm the economy.

-"Losses for the Tories today will contribute to the ongoing clouds hanging over the PM’s prospects as party leader," said Rabobank's Foley.
+"Losses for the Tories today will contribute to the ongoing clouds hanging over the PM’s prospects as party leader," said Jane Foley, head of FX strategy at Rabobank in London.

 "They will therefore likely serve as a reminder of the distractions created by the behaviour of various party officials, which is a negative factor for investment confidence and the pound."

-Official data published on Thursday showed that surging debt interest costs triggered by the leap in inflation forced the British government to borrow more than expected in May at 14 billion pounds ($17.14 billion).
+In the meantime, official data published on Thursday showed that surging debt interest costs triggered by the leap in inflation forced the British government to borrow more than expected in May at 14 billion pounds ($17.14 billion). .

-(Reporting by Joice Alves Editing by Mark Heinrich/Toby Chopra/Ken Ferris)
+(Reporting by Joice Alves Editing by Mark Heinrich)